watersalesman/net-g/README.md

 sudo netg
 ```

-To uninstall simply run the *netg-install.sh* as root.
+To uninstall simply run the *netg-install.sh* script as root.